status-im/nim-eth/doc/trie.md

 ## Sparse Merkle Trie

-Sparse Merkle Trie(SMT) is a variant of Binary Trie which uses binary encoding to represent path during trie travelsal.
+Sparse Merkle Trie(SMT) is a variant of Binary Trie which uses binary encoding to represent path during trie traversal.
 When Binary Trie uses three types of node, SMT only use one type of node without any additional special encoding to store it's key-path.

 Actually, it doesn't even store it's key-path anywhere like Binary Trie,